On the distribution of equivalence classes of random symmetric p-adic matrices: Applications

-The set of integer $n \times n$ symmetric matrices can be seen as $\ZZ^{n(n+1)/2}$, so we can use the local-global principle to compute the density of some interesting sets of integer symmetric matrices whenever it applies.
-To do that over all $\ZZ_p$, we will assume that Cor. \ref{symel} holds for $p=2$.
-We believe that the proof of Thm \ref{symdensity} and Cor \ref{symel} for $p=2$ would go similarly to the proof for odd primes, but we do not wish to deal with the canonical form of quadratic forms over $\ZZ_2$.
+There is a lot of ongoing work on determining when the local-global principle holds in density; for some general conditions see \cite{ekedahl1991infinite}, \cite{poonen1999cassels}.
+The set of integer $n \times n$ symmetric matrices is essentially $\ZZ^{n(n+1)/2}$, so we can use the local-global principle to compute the density of some interesting sets of integer symmetric matrices.
+To do that over all $\ZZ_p$, we will assume that Corollary \ref{symel} holds for $p=2$ (the proof would go similarly to the proof for odd primes, but we do not wish to deal with the canonical form of quadratic forms over $\ZZ_2$).

 Let us first define the elementary divisors of an integer matrix.
-Let $X \in \M_n(\ZZ)$, then there exist $U,V \in \GL_n(\ZZ)$ such that $X = U \Sigma V$, where $\Sigma = \diag\{a_1,\ldots,a_n\}$ with $a_i \ge 0$ and $a_1 | a_2|\cdots |a_n$.
+Let $X \in \M_n(\ZZ)$, then there exist $U,V \in \GL_n(\ZZ)$ such that $X = U \Sigma V$, where $\Sigma = \diag(a_1,\ldots,a_n)$ with $a_i \ge 0$ and $a_1 | a_2|\cdots |a_n$.
 The integers $a_i$ defined uniquely are the elementary divisors of $X$.
 If we look at $X$ as an element of $\M_n(\ZZ_p)$, then $\text{val}_p(a_i) = k_i$ as in the definition of the corresponding decomposition over $\ZZ_p$.